Whey vs Plant Protein Powder: Which Is Better

 Alright, let’s talk about your fitness goals.

-Your goals can influence which type of protein powder will fit best.
+Your goals will determine which type of protein powder will suit you best.

-• Endurance and Recovery: Both protein types can help, but mixing them might give you the best of both worlds: fast-acting protein from whey and slower-digesting nutrients from plants.
+- Endurance and Recovery: Both protein types can help, but mixing them might give you the best of both worlds.

 Tips for Proper Intake and Usage